scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

     - [x] iMessage, FaceTime, App Store, iTunes Store
     - [x] DRM support (iTunes Movies, Apple TV+, Amazon Prime and Netflix, and others)

+---

+**Disclaimer:**

+This repository is intended for educational and experimental purposes only.
+Using macOS on non-Apple hardware, also known as Hackintosh, may violate Apple's End User License Agreement (EULA).
+The process involves potential risks, including but not limited to data loss or instability.
+By using the information and resources provided here, you agree that you are solely responsible for any consequences that may arise.
+Always ensure you have proper backups and proceed at your own risk.

+**Thank You:**

+We would like to express our gratitude to the Hackintosh community, contributors, and developers who have made this repository possible.
+Your dedication, support, and shared knowledge have been invaluable in creating a thriving ecosystem for macOS enthusiasts.
+Together, we continue to explore new horizons and push the boundaries of what's achievable with Hackintosh.

+Thank you for being a part of this journey!

+---

 <h6>Footnotes:</h6>